DieselTech/CBL-ReadingLists/README.md

 These lists are not created by me.
 Credit goes to the orginal authors.
 I'm just curating them into a single place to hopefully make it easier for people to find what they want to read.

 # Discord
-We now have a discord server to help cordinate changes and discus things in an open and public place.
+We now have a discord server to help cordinate changes and discuss things in an open and public place.
 Join us!

 https://discord.gg/DQmHfzFdGG